-Timing performance overheads with TCLS design are considerably higher when the matrix size (i.e. block size) is very small, e.g. overheads are 96.4%, 122.9% and 155.9% for applications with 12, 6 and 3 blocks, respectively when the matrix size is $20 \times 20$ .
-However, as the size of the block increases, time overheads tend to fall significantly, as low as 25.7% for a matrix size of $60 \times 60$ .
-This point leads us to the conclusion that the timing efficiency in TCLS design is achieved when the execution time of the useful computation (e.g. matrix multiplication) is a high proportion within the overall block execution time.
+Timing performance overheads with TCLS design are considerably higher when the matrix size (i.e. block size) is very small, e.g. overheads are 96.4%, 122.9% and 155.9% for applications with 12, 6 and 3 blocks, respectively when the matrix size is 20×20 .
+However, as the size of the block increases, time overheads tend to fall significantly, as low as 25.7% for a matrix size of 60×60 .
+This point leads us to the conclusion that the timing efficiency in TCLS design is achieved when the execution time of the useful computation (e.g. matrix multiplication) has a high proportion within the overall block execution time.